qtaura/ScriptAI/README.md

 - **Interactive CLI Mode**: Maintain context across multiple code generation requests
 - **Code Export**: Save generated code directly to files or copy to clipboard
 - **Customizable Models**: Configure which AI models to use based on your requirements

+Note on multi-model adapters:
+- Adapters provide a modular structure for model selection in the web app and CLI.
+- Current tests cover the `local` adapter end-to-end; OpenAI and HuggingFace adapters require valid keys and may not be fully covered by tests.
+- The UI lists available models based on configured API keys.

 ## What's New in 1.1.0
 - Enhanced local model support with improved runtime behavior and fallbacks